Gliding Certificate and Endorsements Requirements

 3. Bronze Endorsement

-The minimum age to qualify for Bronze endorsement is 14.
-Requirements
+The minimum age to qualify for the Bronze endorsement is 14.

-- 50 solo flights in a glider or 20 solo flights and 10 hours flight time (a mix of dual and solo flying) in a glider.
-Subject to specific agreement on an individual basis by the BGA, the 10 hours may be reduced by 50% for applicants with prior relevant experience
+2. Complete 50 solo flights in a glider or 20 solo flights and 10 hours flight time (a mix of dual and solo flying) in a glider.
+Subject to specific agreement on an individual basis by the BGA, the 10 hours may be reduced by 50% for applicants with prior relevant experience.

 - Pre-flight operations including glider assembly and inspection